timescale/docs/timescaledb/tutorials/analyze-nft-data/nft-schema-ingestion.md

     Data has been backfilled until this time: 2021-10-06 23:51:31.140126+00:00
     ---
     ```
-    You can stop the ingesting process anytime, otherwise the script will run until all
+    You can stop the ingesting process anytime (Ctrl+C), otherwise the script
-    the transactions have been ingested from the given time period.
+    will run until all the transactions have been ingested from the given time period.

 </procedure>